AndreaPontrandolfo/eslint-plugin-fsecond/docs/rules/valid-event-listener.md

-# Enforces best practices around addEventListener method
+# Enforces best practices around addEventListener method in React components

+This rule enforces best practices for event listeners in React components.
+It specifically targets `useEffect` hooks where event listeners are commonly added and removed.

-This rule enforces 3 things:
+This rule enforces best practices for event listeners in React components:

-- enforces the use of a useEventListener hook from a hooks library instead of manually adding and removing event listeners (_optional_. `true` by default)
+- enforces the use of a useEventListener hook from a React hooks library instead of manually adding and removing event listeners (_optional_. `true` by default)
-- every addEventListener should have a cleanup function
+- every addEventListener in useEffect should have a cleanup function
-- every addEventListener should have a matching removeEventListener in the returned cleanup function of same useEffect block
+- every addEventListener should have a matching removeEventListener in the returned cleanup function of the same useEffect block
-- addEventListener methods should not be called conditionally
+- addEventListener methods should not be called conditionally in React components

 ## Options